MonolithProjects/home.base/README.md

 ## What's behind this

 I tried to create an infrastructure for my home system to be as simple as possible.
-Before i endedup with this simple design i was elaborating RKE2, K3s and Nomad... but since at work i am managing large K8s sclusters, to have a complex cluster also at home was my last intention :)
+Before i endedup with this simple design i was elaborating RKE2, K3s and Nomad... but since at work i am managing large K8s sclusters, to have a complex cluster also at home was my last intention (in addition to few hardware limitations).

 ## How it works